 One of material deprivations addressed by this OP refers to food deprivation.
-Funds will be allocated to the Intermediate Body - Ministry of Labour, Pension System, Family and Social Policy (Directorate for programmes and projects), which will conduct open calls for selection of partner organisations, inviting partner organisations to apply for the FEAD implementation (individually or jointly with other partner organisations).
+Funds will be allocated to the Intermediate Body - Ministry of Social Policy and Youth, which will conduct open calls for selection of partner organisations, inviting partner organisations to apply for the FEAD implementation (individually or jointly with other partner organisations).

-Selected partner organisations will be responsible for food purchasing, according to national public procurement rules and/or donations.
-They will also be responsible for collecting donated food, food storage and distribution of purchased/donated food to end recipients.
+Selected partner organisations will be responsible for food purchasing, according to national public procurement rules.
+They will also be responsible for the food storage, transport and distribution of food to end recipients.
 All these will be defined in contracts signed between the Intermediate Body and selected partner organisations.